-The Benefits Of Software Configuration Over Software Customisation
+The Benefits of Software Configuration vs Software Customization

-It goes without saying that the bigger a business is, the more complexities there will be to manage.
-If you have operations across the world, with different requirements on a global and local level, teams operating in silos, and a mishmash of different ERPs and legacy system integrations, there are always going to be challenges to overcome.
+The bigger a business is, the more complexities there are to manage.
+If an organization has multiple operations across the world with different requirements at a global and local level, and teams operating in silos with different ERPs and legacy system integrations, there will be plenty of challenges to overcome.

-The truth is, we’re already familiar with the notion of configuration as part of our daily lives, in the B2C world.
-The phones we use – the phone you might be using to read this – are built with configurability in mind.
+The truth is, we’re already familiar with the notion of configuration as part of our daily lives in the B2C world.
+The phones we use – the phone you might be using to read this – are built on the principle of configurability.

 Once you have the operating system (e.g. the platform, such as a low-code platform), all you need to do is download the apps you need.
 They can be easily installed and easily deleted.
 All you are doing is configuring the system to meet your requirements.

-Giving power to the business user and freeing them from IT – if a system provides a seamless and friendly user-experience, then not only will business users be happier to use it, but it will also make them less reliant on IT
+- Software configuration gives the power to the business user and frees them from IT: As the system provides a seamless and friendly user-experience, the business user will be happy to use it, as it also makes them less reliant on IT.

-The ability to make quick and easy changes as the business need changes – platforms that require no hard coding and which work on a modular basis can, in principle, be easily adapted and updated to fit your organisation’s needs as they change
+- Software configuration provides the ability to make quick and easy changes as needed: Platforms that require no hard coding and which work on a modular basis can, in principle, be easily adapted and updated to fit your organization’s needs as they change.

-No need for expensive changes – if you’re tied into using a system that requires constant customisation, either from IT or, even worse, the vendor itself, then the costs of such changes are going to stack up quickly.
-With configurable software however, the costs of minor changes or tweaks should be much lower
+- Software configuration doesn’t require expensive changes: If you’re tied into using a system that requires constant customization, either from IT or, even worse, the vendor itself, then the costs of such changes are going to stack up quickly.
+With configurable software however, the costs of minor changes or tweaks will be much lower.

 - Software configuration allows for updates to be made more quickly: This is due to little to no hard coding.